Should you use FaceTime in portrait or landscape?

 With the way FaceTime is set up on your screen, whether it be on your iPhone, iPad, or MacBook, you should be able to see that not only is the window you're having your conversation in portrait mode, but the entire FaceTime window is in portrait mode, too.

-This makes sense because when you're FaceTiming on your iPhone, the natural way you hold your phone is upright/vertically/in portrait mode – very rarely are people constantly texting, Instagramming, and interacting on their iPhone or iPad in landscape mode.
+This makes sense because when you're FaceTiming on your iPhone— whether it be with Animoji or Memoji — the natural way you hold your phone is upright/vertically/in portrait mode – very rarely are people constantly texting, Instagramming, and interacting on their iPhone or iPad in landscape mode.

 TDLR; it feels the most natural!